 A remote fault is an error in the link that one station can detect while the other cannot.
-An example of this is a disconnected fiber at the transmitter of a station.
-This station receives valid data and detects that the link is good though the link integrity monitor, but is not able to detect that its transmission is not propagating to the other station.
+An example of this is a disconnected fiber at a station's transmitter.
+This station will be receiving valid data and detect that the link is good via the Link Integrity Monitor, but will not be able to detect that its transmission is not propagating to the other station.

-If three or more FEFI IDLE patterns are detected by the DP83816 device, then bit 4 of the basic mode status register is set to one until read by management, additionally bit 7 of the PHY status register is also set.
+If three or more FEFI IDLE patterns are detected by the DP83816, then bit 4 of the Basic Mode Status register is set to one until read by management, additionally bit 7 of the PHY Status register is also set.

-The first FEFI IDLE pattern may contain more than 84 ones as the pattern may have started during a normal IDLE transmission, which is actually quite likely to occur.
-However, because FEFI is a repeating pattern, this does not cause a problem with the FEFI function.

-Receipt of the FEFI IDLE pattern does not cause a Carrier Sense error to be reported.
+The first FEFI IDLE pattern may contain more than 84 ones as the pattern may have started during a normal IDLE transmission which is actually quite likely to occur.
+However, since FEFI is a repeating pattern, this will not cause a problem with the FEFI function.
+It should be noted that receipt of the FEFI IDLE pattern will not cause a Carrier Sense error to be reported.

-If the FEFI function has been disabled via FEFI_EN (bit 3) of the PCSR Configuration register, then the DP83816 device does not send the FEFI IDLE pattern.
+If the FEFI function has been disabled via FEFI_EN (bit 3) of the PCSR Configuration register, then the DP83816 will not send the FEFI IDLE pattern.